Omnideth/VS-Code-Perl/README.md

 I recommend using [Strawberry Perl](https://strawberryperl.com/) - simply because it's free - and I have had no issues with it thus far.

 I am currently on version 5.26.1.1. with modern Strawberry Perl, you may not need to install extra libraries.
-I am currently on version 5.26.1.1, and I needed to install the following:
+I needed to install the following on this version:

 - cpan install Perl::LanguageServer
 - cpan install PadWalker